ueen/Rechnify/README.md

 # Rechnify / Invoicify
 simplify sending invoices

 ---
-Created as an way to ease sending invoices via e-mail to nonprofit clubs for small fees. its in german and easy to cutomize or modify.
+Created as a way to ease sending invoices via e-mail to nonprofit clubs for small fees. its in german and easy to cutomize or modify.

-#### Just html, css, js, php, no database, no dependencies.
+#### Just html, css, js, php - no database, no dependencies.

 ## Install
 Just host the files from the latest [release](https://github.com/ueen/Rechnify/releases/latest).